inngest/stepkit/README.md

 - 🦾 **Durability**: write unbreakable code that automatically retries without any state loss
 - 🕑 **Suspend and Resume**: write code that can pause for weeks without using compute
-- 📊 **Observability**: each workflow step becomes live traces with detailed logs and metadata
+- 📊 **Observability**: each workflow step becomes a live trace with detailed logs and metadata
 - 🪝 **Native webhooks and _"Human in the Loop"_**: make your workflow wait for an external event

-Visit the [step.run documentation](http://www.step.run/docs) for guides and examples.
+Visit the [step.run documentation](https://www.step.run/docs) for guides and examples.

 ## Get started

 1. Install StepKit with your preferred driver

-_Inngest, Cloudflare, Netlify for local dev and deployment or In-Memory/FileSystem for testing_
+_Inngest, Cloudflare, Netlify for local dev and deployment, or In-Memory/FileSystem for testing_

 ```bash
 npm i @stepkit/inngest